 Raw materials (SITC Sections 2 and 4) include non-manufactured goods like oilseeds, cork, wood, pulp, textile fibres, ores and other minerals as well as animal and vegetable oils.

-The EU has an ongoing trade deficit.
-Both imports and exports were at a low in 2009 and after a rapid recovery they started to decline until 2016 but increased again in 2017 (Figure 6).
-The trade deficit was above EUR 40 billion in 2008 and again in 2011 but decreased to 26 billion in 2016 before growing slightly to EUR 28 billion in 2017.
+The EU had an ongoing trade deficit in raw materials (see Figure 7).
+Both imports (EUR 46 billion) and exports (EUR 30 billion) were at a low in 2009 and after an initial recovery started to decline until 2016.
+After that they increased again and both exports (EUR 54 billion) and imports (EUR 81 billion) peaked in 2019.
+The trade deficit was EUR 16 billion in 2009 and peaked at 27 billion in 2011, falling to EUR 26 billion in 2019.

 More details on trade in raw materials can be found in this article on raw materials.

-Energy products: Russia main energy provider to EU
+Energy products: Russia main partner for EU imports of energy

 The main goods of energy products (SITC Section 3) are crude oil, refined petroleum products, coal, gas and electric current.

 The EU is dependent on imports of energy products.
-This has led to a structural trade deficit, which reached a record level of EUR 422 billion in 2012 (Figure 8).
-The value of imports closely follows the price of crude oil which explains the decline of the trade deficit in between 2012 and 2016 when it reached EUR 190 billion.
-However in 2017 it increased again to EUR 240 billion.
+This has led to a structural trade deficit, which reached a record level of EUR 395 billion in 2012 (see Figure 9).
+The value of imports closely followed the price of crude oil which explains the decline of the trade deficit between 2012 and 2016 when it reached EUR 179 billion.
+However, in 2019 it had increased to EUR 258 billion.

 More details on trade in energy can be found in this article on EU imports of energy products.